xiekunwhy/bsa/README.md

 The most memory cosuming step is the slidding windows step, because the slidewindow.pl script need to read all avalible sites in index/ed/gst/fet file into RAM.

-Can also be used for mutmap analysis(just give the same name for -b1 and -p1 when calcualte index).
+Can also be used for mutmap analysis(just give the same name for -b1 and -p1 when calculate index).

 # Dependences
 You need to install these dependence perl modules from cpan first